News & Vision

 • Acts of Collective Worship

-• UNICEF Rights Respecting School
+• Our learning as a UNICEF Rights Respecting School

-• An embedded PSHE curriculum (JIGSAW)
+• Our embedded PSHE curriculum (JIGSAW)

-The LDBS syllabus has taken note of the 2013 national curriculum framework for RE, taking into consideration the following three strands for RE learning:
+The LDBS syllabus has taken note of the national curriculum framework for RE, taking into consideration the following three strands for RE learning:

 • know about and understand a range of religions and world views